Caring for your area rug

 Your area rug in an investment in your home like all your other furnishings.
-Soil can damage rug fibers if allowed to remain in the pile.
-Even with surface treatments that resist soiling and stains, a good area rug care and maintenance routine will extend the useful life of your rug.
+A good area rug care and maintenance routine will extend the useful life of your rug.

-Deep cleaning – Daily vacuuming is the most important cleaning activity, but professional deep cleaning is necessary to remove stubborn or embedded soil.
-Have your area rug professionally cleaned every 2 – 5 years, or before soiling shows, which may be sooner.
+Daily vacuuming is the most important cleaning activity, but professional deep cleaning is necessary to remove stubborn or embedded soil.
+Have your area rug professionally cleaned every two to five years, or before soiling shows, which may be sooner.
 Professional cleaners use special equipment to remove trapped dirt from the rug’s foundation and to thoroughly dry the rug to prevent odors and mildew.